-In the same way, you can even see the Mozilla Firefox web browser, that comes pre-installed with Ubuntu, and the Web browser that came with the Elementary OS desktop environment.
+In the same way, you can even see the Mozilla Firefox web browser, which comes pre-installed with Ubuntu, and the Web browser that came with the Elementary OS desktop environment.

 The Elementary OS desktop environment is beautiful.
 But that isn’t the only desktop environment you can get.
 There are a plethora of other desktop environments, XFCE, KDE, GNOME, MATE, are a few popular ones you can go for.
 The commands will be different for all the desktop environments, but the process will be similar.

 Hope the information was useful for you.
-Do you have any questions, or faced any issues?
+Do you have any questions, or face any issues?
 Feel free to comment on the same down below.

 If you don’t want Pantheon desktop anymore on your Linux, switch back to the default Ubuntu Gnome desktop and run the given command: